The Design Boutique Hotel – an ambience with the vintage flair of the happy past

 Often we are already being asked about it, about the history or the origin of the hotel concept and of course we like to tell you about it.

-We wish you relaxing hours at Haus Vosteen!
+We wish you relaxing hours at Hotel Vosteen!

 From the guesthouse to the 50s Design Hotel Vosteen